Felixis4/OMDB-seacher/README.md

 set the method on POST

-write the name of the movie you want to seach in the body
+write the name of the movie you want to seach in the body like this

+{
+  "movieTitle": "Titanic"
+}